911 calls reveal frantic first minutes of Florida school shooting

 'Shooting in Douglas High School'

-Caller: "My son (called) me now, says ... 'there is shooting in Douglas high school.'"

 Caller: "He text me ... and he said 'shot, shot shot.
 Mom.
-God.'"
+God.' "

+Dispatcher: "There are multiple police officers and fire rescue on the way out there, okay."

 'He's locked in the math class'